 Hurricane Preparedness: What Are The Essential Things To Prepare

-A hurricane can cause widespread devastation during and after it occurs.
-This guide is designed to help you properly prepare for a hurricane and protect yourself during and after one.
+A hurricane can cause widespread devastation both before and after it occurs.
+This guide is designed to help you properly prepare for and protect yourself during a hurricane.

-Planning and preparing can make a big difference in safety and resiliency in the wake of a hurricane.
+Planning and preparation can greatly improve safety and resiliency during a hurricane.
 The ability to quickly recover following a hurricane requires a focus on preparedness, planning, and knowing what to do in the event of a hurricane.

 How to Prepare for a Hurricane